Teaching Nursing

 1. Official transcripts, dated one year or less, from all four-year institutions attended.

-3. Curriculum Vitae: Readable font, 12-point, 1-inch margins
+3. Curriculum Vitae: Readable, 12-point font, 1-inch margins

 4. Personal Statement: Maximum two (2) pages.
-Readable font, 12-point, double spaced, 1-inch margins
+Readable, 12-point font, double-spaced, 1-inch margins

 5. Recommendations: 1 required / 1 maximum

-1. Using our secure, personalized form, one (1) professional recommendation that attests to the applicant's academic ability, professional competency and personal character must be submitted electronically by the recommender.
+1. Using our secure, personalized form, one (1) professional recommendation that attests to the applicant's academic ability, professional competency, and personal character must be submitted electronically by the recommender.

 2. Written recommendations are not accepted.